Br-Johnson/sdm-paper/README.md

 ## 📖 Project Overview

 Salmon biologists and data managers across agencies and institutions collect vast amounts of data—but much of it remains siloed, undocumented, or difficult to reuse.
 This article aims to provide practical, actionable guidance for improving salmon data stewardship practices.
-We highlight common challenges, propose a set of best practices, and offer a case study illustrating the real-world impact of good (and bad) data stewardship.

 We also maintain several appendices that can serve as living documents beyond the article.